Tidbits about Belton, Texas (1950s - 1970s)

 3. The great snow cones in Yettie Polk Park.

 Shooting Marbles: I remember "shooting marbles" in Junior High School.
 We would make a circle with a stick or our shoe in the dirt about 10' in diameter.
 Each boy would toss in a handful of their marbles.
 Each boy would take their turn using one of their favorite "shooter" marbles.
 You had to shoot outside the circle and had to knock one of the marbles outside the circle; if you did, it was yours.
 The trick was to get the other marble out without losing your favorite "shooter" inside the circle (which was usually the case).
 If the marble stayed inside the circle, it was fair game for others to try to shoot it to the outside.
-Besides "shooters", we had "cat eyes", "yellow jackets", "steelies", and "boulders".
+Besides "shooters", we had "cat eyes", "yellow jackets", "steelies", "boulders" and "aggies" (made from agate).
 The "steelies" and "boulders" (which you could chunk instead of shoot) could do a lot of damage to a marble as well as knock the other marbles out more easily.
 I still have several of my old marbles with chips out of them or ones that have broken in half.
 If it was just you and one other person playing, the circle would be much smaller.
+Phrases I remember during the game included "fudging" (cheating by crossing the line when you're shooting the marble), "playing for keeps" (when you keep the marbles you knock out of the circle), and "dead duck" (You call the marble you are aiming for a "dead duck").